QueenBeeSC/swarm.city-Terminal/README.md

 > ## Create a backup

+The Swarm City app is fully decentralized so there is no central party storing your account information.
+When a user is removed from a device it can only be recovered by a backup that you have created for yourself.
+The backup with your password will give you permanent and complete control of your tokens.

 Next to the avatar and username there is a warning sign (!).
 It will be there as long as the user hasn’t made a backup.
 Clicking on it or on the avatar/username takes the user to the profile view with instructions to make a backup.